 Top 10 Places to Visit in Peru

-Peru is one of the most popular destinations in the world for adventure travellers with ancient ruins and numerous spectacular attractions to visiting throughout the country.
-One of our featured travel writers Amelia Conrad has put together her Top 10 places you shouldn't miss when visiting Peru...
+Peru is one of the most popular destinations in the world where you can see spectacular attractions, visit world famous ancient ruins, explore bustling cities or book the most incredible adventure of your life.
+Amelia Conrad has put together her list of essential places you shouldn't miss when visiting Peru below...

 1. Machu Picchu